SamSSLF/UX-Nuggets/README.md

 Recently I have improved upon the code I wrote last year, improving the modularity of the program, the UI, and testing.

+## Features
+- A user can input an observation/insight via the 'Add New Nugget' popup form in the sidebar.
+- 'Nuggets' can be filtered by Experience Vector.

+### Accessibility
+- Colour Contrast is conforms to Web Content Accessibility Guidelines(WCAG) Level AA.
+- Input form row has aria labels for each field.
+- All interactive elements tabable.
+- Context is given to table elements through use of semantics such as <thead> and <td> so people using screen readers can have the row and column headers read aloud as they navigate through the table, or use alternative ways to render data to suit their needs.

+## Limitations and Future Work Needed
+- A more intricate data structure in the form of relational tables could be added to expand the functionality of the app e.g. a database of team members and different collections of insights for different teams and organisations.
+- More filters e.g. a key word search, sort by emotions.
+- Better testing framework i.e. not depending on IDs to delete test records would make the test script more robust.
+More tables would help with writing useful tests.

 ## How to Run
 1. Make sure you have Node.js installed.
 2. Navigate to the program's working directory 'UX-Nuggets' in the terminal.